Click to learn about the English-Spanish Metric Conversions Cheat Sheet

 A year ago, Latitude published a review of SPANISH FOR CRUISERS, Boat Repairs and Maintenance Phrase Book by Kathy Parsons.
 I bought the book and have found it to be invaluable, because it contains the words for just about every tool, nut, bolt and widget found on a boat.
 And it's all in an easy-to-use format ..."

-Email to the author - From: Rio Dulce, Guatemala
+Email to the author, from Rio Dulce, Guatemala

-"Received your book the other day and would like to say that I thought it to be very intelligently written and extremely well layed out.
 I have had the occasion to use it already as in having a shop in this country I too had to do some investigating to find certain words that did not appear in the dictionary, or when appeared, did not make sense."

-Email to the author - From: San Andres, Colombia
+Email to the author, from San Andres, Colombia

 "A fellow cruiser has briefly loaned us your book SPANISH FOR CRUISERS ...We are currently negotiating with a local shop for welding a 1/8" stainless strap to reinforce our upper shroud attachment to the wooden mast and your book is most helpful!
 Thanks."